EverydayHealthLogo

 Is this Dr. Kyle Godfrey affiliated with a ranked Castle Connolly Top Hospital?

-Yes, Dr. Godfrey is affiliated with NewYork-Presbyterian Hospital/Weill Cornell Medical Center, NewYork-Presbyterian Brooklyn Methodist Hospital which are a Castle Connolly Top Hospitals.
+Yes, Dr. Godfrey is affiliated with NewYork-Presbyterian Hospital/Weill Cornell Medical Center which is a Castle Connolly Top Hospital.
 Castle Connolly Top Hospitals are healthcare institutions recognized for their excellence in specific medical procedures and overall patient care.
 They are identified through a rigorous peer nomination process, evaluating factors like patient outcomes, quality of care, and expertise.
 The list recognizes hospitals that excel in 20 or more specific medical procedures, representing the top 25% nationwide.
 Castle Connolly Top Hospitals

 Where can I learn more about Ophthalmic Plastic and Reconstructive Surgeon?